 When you capture orders via online ordering, it provides valuable data that can help restaurateurs understand trends as they emerge and spot areas for improvement before problems develop.

 Clearly, this information helps offer the best service possible even in less than ideal staffing conditions, but it also benefits the bottom line.
-The centralized view of digital ordering data provides a deep understanding of what people want.
+In 2023, the centralized view of digital ordering data provides a deep understanding of what people want.
 Over time, you can use this information to confidently drop underperforming items from the menu.
 You can also drill down deeper into best-loved dishes by tracking details like how often it’s ordered according to visit type.
 These findings can help you optimize the menu to maximize guest happiness and profits while minimizing food waste.
 You can even use this intel to shape your marketing strategy.

 On the surface, giving diners a way to order their food on their phones seems like a small thing.
 But between freeing up servers to get more done and giving guests more of what they want, the benefits can be a big deal.